Watch my recent Video Interview: " The American Greed Report: How to control your money, even after you die."

 My investigative research has uncovered a major flaw in America’s court system.
 It has to do with how overburdened and underfunded courts deal with family disputes over what to do with an elderly Mom or Dad.
 A growing number of families, nationwide, have learned that once a family member turns to the courts for help their parent could be placed under an odious elder guardianship situation managed by total stranger.
 Families caught up in this system say it turned their aging parent’s final years into a nightmare.
 These are my findings about the system in one state.

-(This is a five-part Albuquerque Journal series was awarded the Institute for American Studies prestigious Clark Mollenhoff Award for Outstanding Investigative Journalism.
+(My Albuquerque Journal series was awarded the Institute for American Studies prestigious Clark Mollenhoff Award for Outstanding Investigative Journalism.
 Please read the sidebar stories in the left hand column under: More Info.)
+The series also won two major awards from the New Mexico Press Association including Best Investigative Public Service award.

 Check out the cool trailer for my latest book.
 Just click in the box above.